Disaster response

 An uncertain situation in the affected areas

-While the damage is different on each island, many areas have suffered significant material damage, particularly to transport, energy and communications infrastructures.
-Information on the worst-affected areas is still patchy, and assessments are underway to identify immediate needs.
+While the damage varied from one island to another, many areas suffered significant material damage, particularly to transport, energy and communications infrastructures.
+Information on the worst-affected areas remained incomplete, and assessments were carried out to identify immediate needs.

 BerylResponse15july.jpg